 The Pacific Center for Sex and Society (PCSS) , whose director is Dr. Milton Diamond, is located within the University of Hawai‘i.
 It is a not-for-profit entity associated with the John A. Burns School of Medicine (Department of Anatomy, Biochemistry and Physiology).

 Research at the Center is primarily concerned with sexual development and other issues of sex that are related to social issues.
 We have done research on and published on such topics as abortion, family planning, HIV/AIDS, homosexuality, intersexuality, pornography, same-sex marriage, transsexuality and sex education.
-Research associated with many of these topics remains ongoing.

 Nature loves variety.
 Unfortunately, society hates it.